DZMM: Third iteration: 2020–2023

-On July 31, 2020, Dos por Dos and Garantisadong Balita aired their final episodes following the announcement by hosts Gerry Baja and Anthony Taberna that they would be leaving ABS-CBN.
-Garantisadong Balita was subsequently replaced by the Kapamilya Daily Mass, simulcast on Kapamilya Channel except Saturdays, while Dos por Dos was succeeded by the expanded edition of Pasada sa TeleRadyo.

-Between August 22 and 31, 2020, several TeleRadyo programs ended: Tandem: Lima at Logan, Magpayo Nga Kayo, Red Alert sa TeleRadyo, Dra.
+On July 31, 2020 Dos por Dos and Garantisadong Balita aired their final episodes following the announcement by hosts Gerry Baja and Anthony Taberna that they would be leaving ABS-CBN.
+Garantisadong Balita was subsequently replaced by the Kapamilya Daily Mass, simulcast on Kapamilya Channel except for Saturdays, while Dos por Dos was succeeded by the expanded edition of Pasada sa TeleRadyo.
+Between August 22nd and 31st several TeleRadyo programs ended: Tandem: Lima at Logan, Magpayo Nga Kayo, Red Alert sa TeleRadyo, Dra.
 Bles @ Ur Serbis, Todo-Todo Walang Preno, Good Vibes, and the weekday Dr. Love Radio Show.
-On August 31, Failon Ngayon sa TeleRadyo aired its final episode following Ted Failon and DJ Chacha's departure from ABS-CBN and was replaced by On the Spot in its timeslot.
+On August 31 Failon Ngayon sa TeleRadyo aired its final episode following Ted Failon and DJ Chacha's departure from ABS-CBN, and was replaced by On the Spot.

-On September 21, 2020, Kabayan moved to an 8:00 a.m. timeslot with a one-hour runtime to make way for Gising Pilipinas at 6:00 a.m., temporarily ending its simulcast on Kapamilya Channel until October 26.
-On October 26, Sakto returned to TeleRadyo with new hosts Amy Perez, Jeff Canoy, and Johnson Manabat, airing from 6:00 to 7:30 a.m. and replacing Gising Pilipinas; it also resumed simulcast on Kapamilya Channel.
-That same day, On the Spot shifted to 9:00–10:30 a.m., preceding Lingkod Kapamilya sa TeleRadyo.
-On December 27, 2020, Yesterday aired its final episode after 10 years on the station, following Enriquez's return to DWDM-FM and later DZBB-AM, until his death on October 29, 2023.
+On September 21, 2020 Kabayan moved to an 8:00 a.m. timeslot with a one-hour runtime to make way for Gising Pilipinas at 6:00 a.m., temporarily ending its simulcast on Kapamilya Channel until October 23.
+On October 26 Sakto returned to TeleRadyo with new hosts Amy Perez, Jeff Canoy, and Johnson Manabat, airing from 6:00 a.m. to 7:30 a.m. and replacing Gising Pilipinas, also resuming being simulcast on Kapamilya Channel.
+That same day, On the Spot shifted to 9:00 a.m. to 10:30 a.m., preceding Lingkod Kapamilya sa TeleRadyo.
+And on December 27 Yesterday aired its final episode after 10 years on the station, following Enriquez's moving back to DWDM-FM and later DZBB-AM.